Photo : Patrice Mathieu

 The CCOV is proud to announce that choreographer Daina Ashbee has joined the Centre as an Associate Artist.
 This alliance stems from the CCOV’s commitment to support promising artists by providing them with the administrative and logistical resources needed to achieve their creation, production and presentation objectives.

-Recognized as one of the most promising young choreographers of the next generation, since 2015 her work has been presented over 100 times in a dozen countries since the beginning of her career in 2015.
+Recognized as one of the most promising young choreographers of the next generation, her work has been presented over 100 times in a dozen countries since the beginning of her career in 2015.
 Her work being presented in some of the most prestigious festivals (The Venice Biennale, Oktoberdans, Les Rencontre Chorégraphiques de Seine Saint Denis, and the Munich Dance Biennale) and on the stages of the world (Canada, France, Spain, Belgium, Norway, Finland, Greenland, Germany, Italy, Switzerland, and Mexico).

-She was appointed a CCOV Associate Artist in 2017, and holds the same position (until 2020) at the Agora de la danse in Montreal until 2023 and the associate artist of Centre de Création O Vertigo – CCOV.
-In 2018 returned to the Venice Biennale to teach at the Biennale College, whilst creating a group-piece for 15 students.
+She was appointed a CCOV Associate Artist in 2017, and holds the same position (until 2020) at the Agora de la danse in Montreal.
+In 2018 she returned to the Venice Biennale to teach at the Biennale College, whilst creating a group-piece for 15 students.
 She will continue to tour in Norway, Belgium, Italy, Czech Republic and Canada.
-In 2019 she will tour Europe, Canada and the United States, meanwhile creating a new group piece (J’ai pleuré avec les chiens) and a solo set to premiere in 2020 and 2021.
+In 2019 she will tour Europe, Canada and the United States, meanwhile creating a new group piece (J’ai pleuré avec les chiens) and a solo (Laborious Song) set to premiere both in 2020.